 The method of utilizing protective fighters is itself a major consideration.
-A wrong guess as to where to base them and in what strength may make or break our Besides airhead operation. the fighter units, an effective control system must be installed.
-In a recent exercise in which an airhead was established, close tactical air support was enhanced in the initial stages of the operation by Forward Air Controllers.
-These men parachuted into the area with the airborne units and established contact with and control of the air alert fighters in the area in a matter of
+A wrong guess as to where to base them and in what strength may make or break our airhead operation.
+Besides fighter units, an effective control system must be installed.
+In a recent exercise in which an airhead was established, close tactical air support was enhanced in the initial stages of the operation by Forward These men para-Air Controllers. chuted into the area with the airborne units and established contact with and control of the air alert fighters in the area in a matter of